Fitness and Performance

 - Thirdly, reduce the tension of the racket strings to minimise the impact on the forearm muscles.

-Extensor carpi ulnaris strain: The ECU is long thin muscle that is located on the inside of the forearm.
+The ECU is a long thin muscle that is located on the inside of the forearm.
 It passes through the wrist and inserts into your little finger.
 Its main function is to bend your wrist during twisting of the forearm.
 The repetitive strains from the wrist bending during tennis can lead to the tendon of the muscle becoming inflamed or strained and results in wrist pain.
-Rest, ice and anti inflammatories are the initial treatment followed by strengthening the muscle.
+Rest, ice and anti-inflammatories are the initial treatment followed by strengthening the muscle.

-Wrist ligament sprain: The wrist ligaments help stabilise the wrist and prevent excessive motion.
+The wrist ligaments help stabilise the wrist and prevent excessive motion.
 They are typically injured through sudden forces and may hear a pop sound.
-Pain and instability follows.
-Rest, ice and anti inflammatories are used first then once the ligament has healed, can start to be strengthened and reintroduced to tennis.
+Pain and instability follow.
+Rest, ice and anti-inflammatories are used first then once the ligament has healed, can start to be strengthened and reintroduced to tennis.

 Tips to avoid this injury:

-- Make sure these muscles are both adequately strenghtened and warmed up before play to reduce the risk of injury.
+- Make sure these muscles are both adequately strengthened and warmed up before play to reduce the risk of injury.